GNUfamilia-fisi/mongodb-connections/scala/README.md

 _implicit parameters_, _monads_, _functors_, _applicatives_, _monoids_, etc.
 you realize that you don't know anything about real functional programming.

+- **The documentation**: I needed to spend almost two hours to figure out "the proper way" to load environment variables, and I'm not sure if I ended up doing it correctly.

 ## Running the code

 First you will need a running MongoDB cluster.
 You can use a local instance or